-In India, non-profit organisations can gain valuable tax benefits through 12A and 80G registrations offered by the Income Tax Department.
+In India, non-profit organisations can gain valuable tax benefits through 12A 80G Registration Services offered by the Income Tax Department.
 By obtaining 12A registration, non-profit organisations get an exemption from paying income tax, enabling them to focus more on their charitable activities.
 With 80G registration, donors can claim tax deductions on their contributions, encouraging more charitable giving.

-At Startup Club India, we understand the importance of getting Section 12A and 80G registrations for non-profit organisations.
-Connect with our experts today to get your 12A and 80G registration process started.
+At Startup Club India, we specialise in Registration & Licensing for non-profit organisations.
+Connect with our experts today to start your 12A and 80G Registration process smoothly and efficiently.

 Through 12A and 80G registrations, NGOs in India secure tax exceptions and benefits, making it easier to focus on their charitable work.
 Sections 12A/12AA and 80G of the Income Tax Act, 1961, provide crucial tax exemptions that support NGOs in India.